 Power - Add a 3V coin battery to the other lead of the switch

-Enclosure Casing Option 1: To protect and make it last, enclose everything with tape.
+Enclosure Casing Option 1: To protect and prolong its lifespan, enclose everything with tape.

-Enclosure Casing Option 2 - To protect and make it last, 3D Print slim enclosure
+Enclosure Casing Option 2 - To protect and make it last, 3D print a slim enclosure

 Capturing Data - Switch Tracker 3D Case - Download and 3D Print this STL Case for the Arduino Uno